Why those funny “octal” preamp tubes? Why not use 12AX7s like every other tube guitar amp on the face of the earth?

 What is Depth?

-Depth, found on Amplifier No. 9 and No. 10, is a control that tailors the low-frequency response of the power amp section, adding body and thump.
+Depth, found on Amplifier No. 9, No. 10 and the Grand Prix 100, is a control that tailors the low-frequency response of the power amp section, adding body and thump.
 Depth is similar to Presence, but it works on low frequencies.

 Is your effects loop a good one, or does it suck tone?
 Is it compatible with my gear?

-Send Level and Return Level controls: Many amps’ loops lack these basic controls.
-These controls ensure that you won’t overload guitar-level devices (pedals) or feed studio gear a signal that is too low, resulting in increased noise.
+Send Level and Return Level controls: (All amps except Grand Prix 100) These controls ensure that you won’t overload guitar-level devices (pedals) or feed studio gear a signal that is too low, resulting in increased noise.

-Tube buffering: Buffering isolates the loop from the rest of the amp, so nothing you plug in will load down the signal within the amp.
+Tube buffering: (All amps except Grand Prix 100) Buffering isolates the loop from the rest of the amp, so nothing you plug in will load down the signal within the amp.

 Low impedance Send: Send is a low impedance source, so it will easily drive any pedal or rack effect without loading.